Life is a gift! Sometimes, due to our own choices, the decisions of loved ones, or due to a major grief event, it may not feel like a gift at times.

 •How can I best love, serve, and delight in God today?
 How can I grow my friendship with Him?
 He’s the ONLY relationship on earth that we can NEVER lose…this is SO important! ( Please feel free to read this for encouragement: https://griefbites.com/2016/12/30/making-2017-your-best-year-yet-43-ways-to-delight-in-god/ )

 All of these questions are for the purpose of creating the best life possible—even in spite of grief—and preventing future guilt and regrets.
 Each question has the powerful ability to better one’s life and to offer encouragement to live well.

 What questions stuck out most to you?
 What resonated with you the most?

 You can ask yourself one of these questions each day or all of them.
 It is so important to grow spiritually, emotionally, mentally, and in wellness every single day.
-Whether you take baby steps or an “all in” approach, it is always wise to continually better yourself and allow God to work mightily in your heart!
+Whether you take baby steps or an “all in” approach, it is always wise to continually better yourself and allow God to work mightily in your heart and life.

-Wishing everybody special times of self-reflection, making wise choices and changes, preventing regrets, and living life to the fullest!
+Wishing everybody special times of self-reflection, making wise choices and changes, preventing guilt, potential damage, and regrets – and living life to the fullest!

 Gratitude and many blessings,

 ❤️If you were encouraged by this post, please feel free to share it to encourage others!

 ⭐️For more encouragement: